cosmos72/gomacro/README.md

   so they will be as fast as in compiled Go.

-* a library that adds Eval() and scripting capabilities to your Go programs - provided you comply with its GPL license
+* a library that adds Eval() and scripting capabilities to your Go programs - provided you comply with its LGPL license

 * a way to execute Go source code on-the-fly without a Go compiler:
   you can either run `gomacro FILENAME.go` (works on every supported platform)